-Sri Lanka tour
+Sri Lanka tour | ‘The Island of Serendipity’

-Our 2-week Sri Lanka tour takes you from World Heritage ancient cities, through Kandy and the scenic hill country to spectacular national parks and unspoilt coastline
+Our 2-week Sri Lanka tour takes you from World Heritage ancient cities, through Kandy and the scenic hill country, to spectacular national parks and unspoilt coastline

-Along the way, we’ll discover the flourishing wildlife and stunning scenery of Udawalawe and Horton Plains National Parks as well as visiting no less than 6 UNESCO World Heritage Sites while ensuring a leisurely pace and ample time for relaxation and opportunities to ‘do your own thing’.
+Along the way, we’ll discover the flourishing wildlife and stunning landscapes of Horton Plains and Minneriya National Parks as well as visiting no less than 7 of Sri Lanka’s UNESCO World Heritage Sites while ensuring a leisurely pace and ample time for relaxation and opportunities to ‘do your own thing’.

 Here's an idea of what you can expect to do and see day-to-day.

 Day 1 - Arrival at Colombo and transfer to the coast